rliu4439/EE106AProject/additional_materials.md

 # Additional Materials

 All our code can be seen on [Github](https://github.com/rliu4439/EE106AProject).
+The code used for the car is under the `code` folder.

 Libraries Used:
 - [IRG library for ROAR](https://github.com/augcog/ROAR)